Spaghetti & Mandolino - home page / Our magazine / Face to face with Vermouth

 Face to face with Vermouth

-The date of birth of Vermouth - at least as a product category - can be traced back to a specific year: we are in Turin in 1786, in the company of a 22-year-old young man from Bioglio.
-He is the father and the creator of this aromatic wine: his name is Antonio Benedetto Carpano, a professional distiller who inaugurated a happy commercial business distributing the rich herbal alcoholic blend to customers (more than thirty in the eighteenth-century formulation
+The birth date of Vermouth – at least as a merchandise category – can be traced back to a specific year: we are in Turin in 1786, in the company of a young twenty-two-year-old from Bioglio.
+This young man is the father and creator of this aromatic wine: his name is Antonio Benedetto Carpano, a distiller by profession who opened a successful business distributing to patrons the rich alcoholic mixture based on herbs (more than thirty in the eighteenth-century formulation).

-Since the end of the 18th century, Vermouth has become known and depopulated among consumers, so much so that it reached the court of Savoy: some “proto-disciplinary” aim to protect its recipe, which differs from region to region.
-The first watershed, in its production, is the destination that has its use: is it a wine consumed for its supposed beneficial properties or a mixture of alcohol and herbs created for the pure pleasure of the
+From the late 18th century, Vermouth became known and wildly popular among consumers, even reaching the Savoy court: some “proto-regulatory” bodies aimed to protect its recipe, which varies from region to region.
+The first dividing line in its production is the purpose for which it is used: is it a wine consumed for its supposed health benefits or a mixture of alcohol and herbs created for the pure pleasure of the palate?

-The second distinction that is created, in chronological order, is instead based on the color of this wine, historically white: at the end of the 19th century, Gancia white Vermouth received an award in Chicago, while in 1903 the Highlife White Vermouth by the Milanese company Isolabella was created.
-The first production specification arrived in the 1930s: the minimum alcohol content (at 15.5%) and some other characteristics were fixed, some of which are still accepted today.
-Finally, in the middle of the last century, Vermouth met the world of cocktails, becoming known under the name of multiple preparations involving it (Martini, Americano, Negroni, Manhattan...
+The second distinction created, in chronological order, is based on the color of this wine, historically white: at the end of the 19th century, the Gancia white Vermouth received an award in Chicago, while in 1903, the Isolabella company from Milan created the Highlife White Vermouth.
+The first production regulation arrives in the 1930s: the minimum alcohol content (set at 15.5%) and some other characteristics, part of which are still accepted today, are established.
+Finally, in the mid-20th century, Vermouth meets the world of cocktails, becoming known under the name of many preparations involving it (Martini, Americano, Negroni, Manhattan…).

-The document reads: “color: white (from white to straw yellow to amber yellow) and red (in all types and tones&'); the individual characteristics are linked to the chromatic contributions determined by wines and/or flavoring substances and by &'
+From the document, it states: “color: white (from white to straw yellow to amber yellow) and red (in all types and shades); the individual characteristics are tied to the color contributions determined by the wines and/or the flavoring substances and any possible use of caramel.”

-The only “dye” mentioned is therefore E150, but the long list of aromatic herbs used also contributes to the nuance of the compound: the different proportions of yarrow, chamomile, hyssop, savory, marjoram, clary sage, elderberry, thyme and more cinnamon, cardamom, cloves, coriander, nutmeg, vanilla and saffron change the color of the wine, as well as its flavor.
+The only “coloring agent” mentioned is therefore E150, but the long list of aromatic herbs used also contributes to the shade of the mixture: the different proportions of yarrow, chamomile, hyssop, savory, marjoram, clary sage, elderflower, thyme as well as cinnamon, cardamom, cloves, coriander, nutmeg, vanilla, and saffron change the color of the wine, as well as its flavor.

 Conclusions on Vermouth

-Vermouth has historically been produced using Moscato di Canelli, Piedmontese, Sicilian, Apulian, Romagnoli and Sardinian white wines, but there is no explicit prohibition on the use of red wines: if you want to respect tradition, however, whites will continue to be preferred and, to produce Superior Vermouth, the use of at least 50% of Piedmontese wines will be
+Historically, Vermouth has been produced using Moscato di Canelli, white wines from Piedmont, Sicily, Puglia, Romagna, and Sardinia, but there is no explicit prohibition on the use of red wines: however, if one wishes to respect tradition, white wines will continue to be preferred, and to produce Superior Vermouth, it will be mandatory to use at least 50% Piedmontese wines.

 Chiara Tomasella - autoreChiara Tomasella